NC State hits the court in Wichita ready to make some noise

 WICHITA, Kan.
 (WTVD) --NC State comes into the NCAA tournament ahead of the curve given the expectations for Kevin Keatts in his first year with the Wolfpack.

 However, this team doesn't feel like party crashers.
-It is here to make noise in the Midwest region starting with a takedown of Seton Hall.
-On the campus of Wichita State, the Pack held one practice before their first look at Intrust Bank Arena where they'll face the Pirates.
+It is here to make noise in the Midwest region starting with a takedown of No. 8 seed Seton Hall.
+On the campus of Wichita State, the No. 9 seed Pack held one practice before their first look at Intrust Bank Arena where they'll face the Pirates.

 NC State getting their first look at the arena in Wichita as practice begins pic.twitter.com/y8bBeJKgjt— Joe Mazur (@joemazurabc11) March 14, 2018